Last updated

 Maintaining the script header information is mandatory, especially the date and author tags.
 This is even more important when you work in a team!

-We need the JsonSlurper object to work with JSON data.
-We create the js object instance before the documents loop because there is no need to have a new instance for each document.
-One js is enough for all documents.
+object instance before the documents loop because there is no need to have a new instance for each document.
+One js

 You recognize that IntelliJ is smart enough to automatically insert the requires Imports: